ThreatX Software Engineer Salary | $141K-$146K+ | Levels.fyi

 The median Software Engineer compensation in United States package at ThreatX totals $146K per year.
-View the base salary, stock, and bonus breakdowns for ThreatX's total compensation packages.
+View the base salary, equity, and bonus breakdowns for ThreatX's total compensation packages.
 Last updated: 11/4/2025

 Company